Police say Minneapolis church shooter was filled with hatred and admired mass killers

 Acting U.S. Attorney Joe Thompson said videos and writings the shooter left behind show that the shooter "expressed hate towards almost every group imaginable.”

-Investigators recovered hundreds of pieces of evidence from the church and three residences, the police chief said.
-They found more writings from the suspect, but no additional firearms or a clear motive for the attack on the church the shooter once attended.
+“Our hearts are broken not only as parents, but also for Harper’s sister, who adored her big sister and is grieving an unimaginable loss," said Michael Moyski and Jackie Flavin.
+“As a family, we are shattered, and words cannot capture the depth of our pain.”

-“No evidence will ever be able to make sense of such an unthinkable tragedy,” O'Hara said.
+They said they hope her memory helps drive leaders “to take meaningful steps to address gun violence and the mental health crisis in this country.”

-Two children, ages 8 and 10, died in the shooting.
-City officials on Thursday increased to 15 the number of wounded children — ages 6 to 15 — in addition to three parishioners in their 80s who were also injured.
+City officials on Thursday increased to 15 the number of wounded children — ages 6 to 15.
+Three parishioners in their 80s were also injured.
 Most were expected to survive, O’Hara said.

 One child was in critical condition Thursday while 11 other victims remained in hospitals.